International Law & Human Rights Internships

 - Role: Assisting lawyers at law firms or NGOs that provide legal services, or actively participating in campaigns to raise awareness of human rights issues.

-- None for Argentina, Ghana, South Africa, and Tanzania.
+- Requirements: None for Argentina, Ghana, South Africa, and Tanzania.

 International Law & Human Rights internships with Projects Abroad give you the opportunity to work on legislation and make a difference in other people’s lives.
 You can become part of a vital resource by providing legal services to businesses, community organizations, or individuals.